INCY WINCY SPIDER ACTIVITIES!

 THE MAIN BODY!

 • Cut the inner tube in half.
-Make a mark with a pen 20mm wide and 50mm/60mm in length for the front part.
+Mark with a pen 20mm wide and 50mm/60mm in length for the front part.

-• Squeeze the tube together holding firmly so that you can cut front and back at the same time.
+• Squeeze the tube together, holding firmly to cut front and back simultaneously.

 • Mark up 4 legs on either side and cut parallel to each other.